List of Marvel Comics characters: G: Grim

-Grim is a character appearing in American comic books published by Marvel Comics.

-Gilbert Manigo is a criminal who operated as Grim while his brother Henry operated as Reaper.
+Grim (Gilbert Manigo) is a criminal who operated as Grim while his brother Henry operated as Reaper.
 Both of them are members of Tombstone's gang.

 Petunia Grimm

 Petunia Grimm is a character appearing in American comic books published by Marvel Comics.
 After being mentioned in Fantastic Four #25, she first appeared in Fantastic Four #238 where she was further developed by John Byrne.

 Petunia Grimm is a nurse who is the favorite aunt of Ben Grimm.

 Petunia in other media

 Petunia appears in Spidey and His Amazing Friends episode "Hanukkah Heist", voiced by Jackie Hoffman.

 Grinder

 Grinder is a character appearing in American comic books published by Marvel Comics.
 The character first appeared in Spider-Woman #26 (May 1980).

 Brute Bashby was a criminal given special bladed weaponry and the identity of the Grinder.
 He was defeated by Spider-Woman.